The Early Years is comprised of two year groups: Early Years and Kinder 1.

 The academic programme is based on the six main areas of learning: Personal, Social and Emotional Development; Language, Communication and Literacy; Numeracy; Physical Development; Creative Development (Art and Music) and Knowledge and Understanding of the World.

-The different areas of learning are taught through specific units from the International Primary Curriculum (IPC), in all three Grades.
+The different areas of learning are taught through specific units from the International Primary Curriculum (IPC), in all Grades.

 The Academic programme for the above areas of learning has been designed specifically to sequentially build the foundation for successful learning in the next and subsequent stages.
 It is based on an international standard curriculum with general objectives for the whole programme and specific objectives for each year group outlined below.

 The EY children follow the whole school P.E. programme and are given swimming lessons off campus.
 They are also offered extra curricular activities and are taken on theme-based field trips.